Person and hand icons

 The dedicated development center (DDC) model is about establishing a dedicated team of IT professionals within an external service provider.
 This team works exclusively for the client, focusing on their specific requirements and projects.
 It operates as an extension of the client’s in-house development capabilities.

-Features and advantages
+DDC: Features and advantages

-Limitations and considerations
+DDC: Limitations and considerations

 Despite its advantages, the DDC model requires a significant commitment from the client.
-Establishing and maintaining a dedicated team involves long-term engagement, ongoing management, and investment in infrastructure and resources.
+Establishing and maintaining a dedicated team involves long-term engagement, ongoing project management, and investment in infrastructure and resources.
 With that in mind, organizations need to assess their long-term strategic goals, project pipeline, and budgetary constraints before opting for a DDC model.

-Suitable use cases for the dedicated development center model
+Use cases for the dedicated development center model

 • Product development.
 When building a complex software product with evolving features and a long development lifecycle, a DDC can provide dedicated resources, help maintain knowledge continuity, and ensure consistent progress.

 • Large-scale projects.
-For projects that require a significant number of resources and specialized expertise, a DDC can give companies access to the necessary talent pool and infrastructure to handle the project’s complexity.
+For projects that require a significant number of internal resources and specialized expertise, a DDC can give companies access to the necessary talent pool and infrastructure to handle the project’s complexity.

 Offshore development center (ODC)

-Features and advantages
+Features and advantages of ODC

-Limitations and considerations
+Limitations and considerations of ODC

-Suitable use cases for the offshore development center model
+Use cases for the offshore development center model

 • Scalable development teams.
 If an organization needs to quickly scale up development teams to meet project demands, an ODC can provide the necessary resources and flexibility.